 COUNT 5: ATTEMPTED FIRST-DEGREE INTENTIONAL HOMICIDE, USE OF A DANGEROUS WEAPON

-This is the charge for Rittenhouse shooting Gaige Grosskreutz in the arm seconds after he shot Huber, and as Grosskreutz came toward him holding a pistol.
+This was the charge for Rittenhouse shooting Gaige Grosskreutz in the arm seconds after he shot Huber, and as Grosskreutz came toward him holding a pistol.
 Grosskreutz survived.
 Video shows Rittenhouse pointing his gun at Grosskreutz and firing a single round.

 The possible punishment for attempted second-degree intentional homicide is 30 years.
 Attempted first-degree reckless endangerment is punishable by up to 12 1/2 years.